mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 * `scikit-learn` (For preprocessing and K-Fold splitting)
 * `NumPy`

-## Usage ???

-To run the DTI prediction pipeline, follow these steps:

-1. **Prepare the environment:** Ensure all dependencies (libFM, pywFM, etc.) are installed.
-2. **Configure settings:** Adjust hyperparameters and data paths in `settings.py`.
-3. **Execute the script:** Run the main analysis script by specifying the dataset you wish to evaluate.

-[Kuinka ajaa koodi]

-The script will perform preprocessing, execute the Nested Cross-Validation, and output the final C-index performance metrics.

 ## Key Findings

 The study revealed that **side information does not systematically improve predictions** across all datasets.
 Key results: